Adjunct Associate Professor

 - Edward Stanley Seder Scholar (Yale Institute of Sacred Music)

-- Temple University Boyer College of Music and Dance, 1993
+- BM, Temple University Boyer College of Music and Dance, 1993